 All outboard Sea Vee models are equipped with an emergency stop switch if supplied by the engine manufacturer.
 The purpose of the safety switch is to shut down the engines if the operator unintentionally leaves the helm station.
 Situations in which this could occur are: rough water, bad weather, and other adverse boating conditions.
-In these situations, the safety of the boat and its passengers is enhanced by using the safety lanyard, since the boat will stop when the operator can no longer control the boat.
+In these situations, the safety of the boat and its passengers is enhanced by using the safety lanyard, since the boat will stop if the operator evacuates the control station.